Music - Performance and Composition Certificate

 Additional requirements for this program:

-All applicants must schedule and complete an audition.
-Audition information and requirements can be found on the Lamont School of Music website.
+All applicants must submit a recorded video audition and schedule a live Zoom interview.
+Audition requirements can be found on the Lamont School of Music website.

 You are encouraged, but not required, to submit a portfolio of 1-3 original compositions.

 For more information about music admissions, financial aid, and the graduate programs that the Lamont School of Music offers, please refer to the department's admissions webpage.
 If you have any questions or concerns regarding the music admission process, please contact firstname.lastname@example.org or call (303) 871-6973.